 I have a towel for my face: Separate from the one for my body.

-Even with all these precautions, I break out pretty regularly.
-My hormones are sensitive and powerful even when mitigated by the pill, and I am prone to anxiety and stress, so it’s just unavoidable sometimes.
+Even with all these precautions, I still get the occasional zit.
+My hormones are sensitive and powerful, and I am prone to anxiety and stress, so it’s just unavoidable sometimes.
 But caring for my skin this meticulously keeps things as in-check as they can be!